bkenez/dramacool-scraper/README.md

 If the `--act` flag is used, the program changes its behavior and first scrapes the specified actor's page as the endpoint.
 This optimization allows for faster retrieval of results specific to the actor.

+Either the --year/--years or --act flag must be present in the command for the program to execute successfully.

 ## OPTIONS

 * `--year YEAR`, `--years YEAR_RANGE`